Code-Institute-Submissions/Laurenbrown-code-Project1/README.md

 ![image6](assets/images/signup-nss.png)

 ## Thank you page
-- After the user sibmits their information in the sing up form, they are presented with a thank you message
+- After the user submits their information into the sign up form, they are presented with a thank you message

 ![image](assets/images/thankyoupage-ss.png)